g-mwenda/Travel-photobook/README.md

 Posted photos of a location can be deleted individually or the whole album deleted at once as desired.

 ### Setup Instructions
+Front end

+        npm start ; to start the react front-end

 Backend

          rake db:migrate ;to apply database migrations